smallketchup82/Zero-K-MacOS/README.md

 ## Instructions
 Make sure you have Parallels Desktop installed on your system.
 You can download it from [here](https://www.parallels.com/products/desktop/).

-1. You can find the virtual machines in the `images` folder of this repository.
-Download the virtual machine that you want to use and its corresponding checksum file.
+1. You can find the latest virtual machine image [here](https://github.com/smallketchup82/Zero-K-MacOS/releases/latest).
+Follow the instructions in the release description for extracting it
 2. Open Parallels Desktop and click on `File` -> `Open...` and select the virtual machine that you downloaded.
 3. The virtual machine will now be added to Parallels Desktop.
 Right click on the package and click on `Open Package`.
 This will unpack the virtual machine.
 4. Once the virtual machine is unpacked, you can start it by double clicking on the package.